mrzResearchArena/PyFeat/README.md

 ### 1.2.
 Clone a GitHub Repository (Optional)

-Cloning a repository syncs it to our local machine.
+Cloning a repository syncs it to our local machine (Example for Linux-based OS).
 After clone, we can add and edit files and then push and pull updates.
 - Clone over HTTPS: `user@machine:~$ git clone https://github.com/mrzResearchArena/PyFeat.git `
 - Clone over SSH: `user@machine:~$ git clone git@github.com:mrzResearchArena/PyFeat.git `